sparksong/personal-work/README.md

 # personal-work

-This is a repository that I will put personal projects into.
+This repository is intended for personal projects and testing out new languages.